-The Chapel is Second Presbyterian's 9:30 am service.
-It's 50-minutes long, minimalist, retro, and distinctly more casual.
-It's not your mom's church, it's more like your grandma's church out in the country, with a little technology thrown in.
-We'll praise God with hymnals and a piano, hear the Word proclaimed through a rotating team of preachers, ask a few questions via text or by raising your hand, and be encouraged to continue the conversation over donuts and coffee.
+The Chapel is Second Presbyterian's 9:30am service.
+It's 50 minutes long, minimalist, and more casual.
+We'll praise God with hymnals and a piano in an intimate, more casual setting.
+You’re encouraged to ask questions here at Second and at the end of the service the preacher will entertain a few questions that can be sent in via text or by raising your hand.
+And be encouraged to continue the conversation over donuts and coffee.

 Come wake up a little early on Sunday and join us at The Chapel.
 Your soul will thank you for it.

 Q: Am I expected to dress a certain way?